 From 2022 onwards, any beneficial ownership information of a trust registered on TRS must be kept updated.
-Trustees must notify HMRC of any changes to registered information within 90 days from the date the trustees become aware of the change; further guidance and confirmation of procedures is expected from HMRC in due course.
+Trustees must notify HM Revenue & Customs (HMRC) of any changes to registered information within 90 days from the date the trustees become aware of the change. •